 Is Tylenol a type of painkiller?

-Yes, Tylenol (acetaminophen) is classified as an analgesic (painkiller) and an antipyretic (fever reducer).
+Yes, Tylenol (acetaminophen) is an analgesic (pain reliever) and an antipyretic (fever reducer).

 Is Panadol better than Tylenol?

 No one is better than the other.
-Panadol is simply another common brand name for the exact same active drug: paracetamol (acetaminophen).
+Panadol is another common brand name for the same active ingredient—paracetamol (acetaminophen).
 They are chemically identical.

 What drug is equal to Tylenol?